ozguryazilimas/wp-postane/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V4.1.7 =
+Bug with the definition of type of images has been fixed.

 = V4.1.6 =
 Ability to use images in Captcha.
 Ability to reload Captcha.
 Ability to load list of IP from whitelist of Limit Attempts by BestWebSoft plugin to Captcha whitelist.
 Ability to use whitelist of Limit Attempts by BestWebSoft plugin.
 Ability to set time limit, after which the Captcha can not be passed.
 Bug with Captcha reloading when forms data handled via ajax was fixed.
 XSS vulnerability with displaying search results for CAPTCHA whitelist was fixed (thanks to <a href="mailto:colette@wordfence.com">Colette Chamberland</a>).
 XSS vulnerability with user authentification was fixed (thanks to <a href="mailto:colette@wordfence.com">Colette Chamberland</a>).
 Structure of plugin`s settings page was updated.
 The French and Hungarian language files were updated.